 Department of English students often staff our two department publications: Measure, a creative arts magazine, and The Observer, our campus newspaper.
 Measure is our annual publication of literature and visual art created by students, faculty, staff, and alumni.
 The magazine is advertised, juried, and produced by a staff of students.
 The magazine also sponsors monthly readings at one of the campus coffee shops.
 The Observer, the College's student-produced newspaper, is always recruiting bright minds to write hard-hitting news, in-depth features, and breaking sports information.
 Published twice a month, the newspaper's writers and editors meet frequently to assign articles, map out story ideas, and discuss photography and design.

-Department of English students have recently held internships with the Rensselaer Republican, Jasper County Hospital, Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives Inc., SJC’s Integrated Marketing Office, and Vandon House in London.
+Department of English students have recently held internships with the Rensselaer Republican, Franciscan Health - Rensselaer, Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives Inc., SJC’s Integrated Marketing Office, and Vandon House in London.

 “The Ideal English Major”: Considering becoming an English major?
 The Chronicle of Education can help.